-The Company evaluated subsequent events through September 27, 2016, the date the consolidated financial statements were available to be issued.
-The Company concluded no additional material events subsequent to June 30, 2016 were required to be reflected in the Company's consolidated financial statements or notes as required by standards for accounting disclosures of subsequent events.
+The Company evaluated subsequent events through the date of filing this report.
+The Company concluded no additional material events subsequent to June 30, 2017 were required to be reflected in the Company's consolidated financial statements or notes as required by standards for accounting disclosures of subsequent events.